A lover of handmade jewelry, Donna has been crafting (and wearing) unique pieces of statement jewelry since she can remember.

 Customizing Your Own Necklace

 Layered necklaces with multiple chains and charms are a popular fashion trend.
-These necklaces are surprisingly easy to make, especially with the right tools and supplies.
+These necklaces are surprisingly easy to make with the right tools and supplies.
 Everything you need is available at most craft stores, and making your own necklace allows you to customize the length, colors, and design to match your own personal style.
-Learn how to put one together below!

-My necklace was inspired by a layered necklace from a catalog.
-I liked the design but wanted to create a simpler style for myself.
-Although I made changes to this necklace, I'll describe how you can add some of the original features to your design.
+My necklace is inspired by a layered necklace from a catalog.
+I liked the design of this necklace but wanted to create a simpler style for myself.
+Although I've made changes to this necklace, I've described how you can add some of the original features to your design below.